Kjoffy/Configure-Sonoff-mini-DIY-mode-using-mac/README.md

 curl -XPOST "http://<Ip-add>:8081/zeroconf/switch" -d '{"deviceid":"1000axxxxx","data":{"switch":"off"}}'
 ```

-Now you can use some python scripts to talk to your light or implement it in Apple's Homekit / homebridge
+From now on you can implement your Sonoff-MINI switch in your homebridge, I attached it in the attached file: config.json
+If you want yo implement it within Python you can check the config in the attached file: Sonoff-Mini-PY